pa11y/sidekick/ARCHITECTURE.md

 ## Databases

 Hello!
 This section will teach you how to manage Pa11y Sidekick's database.
 We'll be covering models, migrations, and seeding.
-We use [PostgreSQL] to persist data with [Knex.js] as a client library.
+We use [PostgreSQL] to persist data with [Bookshelf.js]/[Knex.js] as client libraries.
 We use [shortid] to create url-friendly unique identifiers.

 ### Models

-Models live in the `model` folder and are used to access the database with [Knex.js].
+Models live in the `model` folder and are used to access the database with [Bookshelf.js].
 Each model file represents a single table in the database, and consistency between models is encouraged.

 Each model must export a function that accepts a single argument.
 That argument will be a `dashboard` object, which is created by [`lib/sidekick.js`](lib/sidekick.js).
 The model function must also return an object.
 When the application starts, each of these models is loaded and called.